 Monday - Friday | 8:00 am to 4:00 pm

-When schools close the Town Hall may close to reduce traffic and support snow removal.
+In addition to these holiday closures, the Town Hall may close when schools close due to snowfall in order to reduce traffic and support snow removal.
 Call ahead if you are in doubt.

 ©2019 Town of Dunn

 All rights reserved.